hemangjoshi37a/generalML/README.md

 ## Welcome to GeneralML from hj labs

-This library is for noobs to experts to create Machine learning application easily.
+This library is for noobs to experts to create Machine learning application easily and it is  in very initial stage.

 Please contribute your suggestions and corections to support our efforts.